 Copper: You can find this in dark, leafy greens like kale, swiss chard, turnip greens and mustard greens, legumes, whole grains, nuts and seeds.

-Eating a well balanced diet of fruits, vegetables, grains, and legumes, you will not have much of a vitamin and mineral deficiency, but adding supplementation will help ensure that you meet the recommended daily dose needed to fully thrive and eliminate your dry eye and other disease symptoms.
+Eating a well balanced diet of fruits, vegetables, grains, and legumes, you will not have much of a vitamin and mineral deficiency, but adding supplementation will help ensure that you meet the recommended daily dose needed to fully thrive.